limxuankai/CTF/README.md

 # CTF
-Writeups for all CTF I have participanted.
+Writeups for all CTF I have participated.